AleksandrRogov/DynamicsWebApi/.github/README.md

 ### Update Table Definitions

-Microsoft recommends to make changes in the entity metadata that has been priorly retrieved to avoid any mistake.
-I would also recommend to read information about **MSCRM.MergeLabels** header prior updating metadata.
+Microsoft recommends making changes in the entity metadata that has been previously retrieved to avoid any mistake.
+I would also recommend reading information about **MSCRM.MergeLabels** header prior to updating metadata.
 More information about the header can be found [here](https://msdn.microsoft.com/en-us/library/mt593078.aspx#Anchor_2).

 > [!IMPORTANT]
 > Make sure you set **`MetadataId`** property when you update the metadata, DynamicsWebApi uses it as a primary key for the EntityDefinition record.